deis/minio/README.md

 # About

 The Deis minio component provides an [S3 API][s3-api] compatible object storage server, based on [Minio](http://minio.io), that can be run on Kubernetes.
-It's intended for use within the [Deis v2 platform](http://docs-v2.readthedocs.org/en/latest/) as an object storage server, but it's flexible enough to be run as a standalone pod on any Kubernetes cluster.
+It's intended for use within the [Deis v2 platform][deis-docs] as an object storage server, but it's flexible enough to be run as a standalone pod on any Kubernetes cluster.

 Note that in the default [Helm chart for the Deis platform](https://github.com/deis/charts/tree/master/deis-dev), this component is used as a storage location for the following components: